DigitalPasts/DigitalPasts.github.io/docs/projects.md

 <a href="https://scholar.google.com/citations?user=xCYHonIAAAAJ&hl=en" target="_blank">Jonathan Berant</a> (Tel Aviv University, The Blavatnik School of Computer Science), Dr
 <a href="https://scholar.google.co.il/citations?user=PZVd2h8AAAAJ&hl=en" target="_blank">Omer Levy</a> (Tel Aviv University, The Blavatnik School of Computer Science).

+### Metaphor Detection in Akkadian Letters

+Metaphor detection is a high-level semantic task that has only recently become a research interest in natural language processing (NLP) due to the abstract nature of the target object.
+This project seeks to develop a method for automatic metaphor detection in Akkadian, leveraging the insights of conceptual metaphor theory and frame semantics that are the basis for a number of large metaphor databases (such as UC Berkeley’s <a href="https://metanet.icsi.berkeley.edu/metanet/" target="_blank">MetaNet</a>).
+We work with the corpus of Neo-Assyrian letters, which is available in lemmatized form on ORACC and is written in a more colloquial style than royal inscriptions or administrative documents.
+Besides developing a new, richly-annotated set of Akkadian texts available for future use, this project hopes to show the value of cognitive linguistics to NLP research.

+Collaborator: Prof.
+<a href="https://github.com/niekveldhuis" target="_blank">Niek Veldhuis</a> (UC Berkely, Dept. of Middle Eastern Languages and Cultures).

 ## Past Projects

 ### Stroke Recognition for Cuneiform